ctrlplusb/approachable-fp-in-scala/chapter_03.md

 msg: String = I am learning FP with Scala
 ```

-This is the REPL reporting that you have created a `val` with the name `msg` of type `String` and that its value is `I am learning FP with Scala`.
+This is the REPL reporting that you have created a `val` with the name `msg` of type `String` and that its value is "I am learning FP with Scala".

 You can reuse this `val` in subsequent commands.
 For example try executing the following: